yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 - You can launch a grapple.
 No need to switch weapon to use it.
 See the "Key binding" section for the hotkey.
 If you prefer the independent item CTF grapple, you also have it.
-There is a rare weird bug that can occurs where the grapple don't launch anymore, you have to reload the previous save to fix it (the console log display a message).
 Variables:
   - g_grapple_fly_speed, default value is changed to 3000 (it was 650), the variable is already in the game without this mod, the max value is 10000 (because sv_maxvelocity is updated to this value)
   - g_grapple_pull_speed, default value is 650, the variable is already in the game without this mod